-- Book online & save 12% on holidays to Barbados
+- Save up to 45% on holidays to Barbados

 Below are the temperatures expected today at popular destinations in Barbados.
 Select a destination to compare today's forecast with average weather conditions.

 The weather guide for Barbados shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Below the Barbados weather chart shows average maximum daytime temperature for Barbados (Bridgetown) and the USA (Washington).